33 Profitable Businesses To Start With 50k in Kenya

 You can find a dairy farmer, order daily milk, and sell it in your milk bar.
 For long-term benefits and growth of your milk bar business, you can buy and rear good dairy cows for milk production.

-With your cows, you can also capitalise on the fat from the cow milk, which you can also sell.
-In addition, you can also add other products such as yoghourt and Mala milk.
+With your cows, you can also capitalize on the fat from the cow milk, which you can also sell.
+In addition, you can also add other products such as yogurt and Mala milk.

 You will have to keep high standards of cleanliness and obtain the necessary licenses and business permits.